murgrehk/cloaked-wookie/README.md

 3. When prompted, enter the name of the .txt file containing the deck you want to play (leave off the .txt extension) and the number of cards you want to play

 Note:
--You may quit answering cards at any time by entering QUIT -You may see the answer without a penalty by entering PEEK
+- You may quit answering cards at any time by entering QUIT
+- You may see the answer without a penalty by entering PEEK

 To add a deck: